 7 Best Condiments for Miso Ramen Instant Noodle Soup

-Don’t you want to know what that condiment is?
-For people who are interested, today I will introduce the best condiments for Miso Ramen instant noodle soup favored by us Japanese.
+For those who are interested, here I will introduce the best condiments/toppings favored by us Japanese.

 Shichimi Togarashi or Tobanjan

 The addition of Shichimi Togarashi or the Chinese chili bean sauce Tobanjan makes miso ramen a little spicy and more flavorful.

 Giving the bowl a pleasant kick and extra flavor, these can delight your taste buds.

 As seen above, dairy products generally go well with miso ramen, and there are many recipes using milk or soybean milk.

 For example, cook instant miso ramen with one part water and one part milk (soybean milk).